frrmack/googlesearch/README.md

 ```
 -----------------

-Retrieve the imdb id for a movie using only its name
+*Retrieve the imdb id for a movie using only its name
-(and year if there are remakes)
+(and year if there are remakes).*

 ```python
 from googlesearch import GoogleSearch